[And Other Stories; 2021]

 Yet, Permafrost isn’t the conventional, happily-ever-after fairytale-esque story that Silas Marner is.
 The unconventional structure of the book — spliced into short non-chronological chapters — reflects the unconventionality of the protagonist.
 The chapters that consist of her sister asking her what it’s like to be with a woman are interrupted by chapters of scenes with lovers, juxtaposing the lived reality with the verbally expressed reality.
 This unordered unfurling of a life is almost like an anti-biography; the reader isn’t privy to specific dates or locations, the title of the job the narrator gets or even the narrator’s name because “names are our first possession and they’re as painful, if not more, than a piercing.”
 Instead, the reader is just plodding along in this amorphous universe of the narrator’s mind and body, which exist in semi-isolation from society.

-Only near the end of the book, does she begin to place herself in time, marking the days since her Claudia’s admittance to the hospital, offering the reader the names of her niece and sister and then, finally, putting the date at the beginning of the chapter, which shows that she’s adhering to society’s confines and conventions, not because she wants to, but because she has no other choice.
+Only near the end of the book, does she begin to place herself in time, marking the days since Claudia’s admittance to the hospital, and offering the reader the names of her niece and sister.
+She finally puts the date at the beginning of the chapter, which shows that she’s adhering to society’s confines and conventions, not because she wants to, but because she has no other choice.
 Without spoiling the ending, the protagonist is forced, from a surprising and chilling turn of events, to suddenly take on more responsibility than she was prepared for, which in turn hints at her adherence to societal conventions and a hope for the future, a future in which she can finally come out from beneath the permafrost to love and be loved in return.
 To choose to end the novel in such a way, Baltasar shows that although life may be grim and cruel, one must carry on and entrust that there is a glimmer of hope to be found somewhere.
 “The savagery that stalks and besieges us,” Baltasar writes, “is life.”

 Jacqueline Knirnschild currently lives in Western Massachusetts, where she works on a permaculture farm and substitute teaches.
 She holds a B.A. in English from the University of Mississippi, and her writing has been published, or is forthcoming, in Hakai Magazine, Ninth Letter, Product Magazine, Number: Inc, The Key Reporter, Burnaway, and The Cleveland Review of Books.